tfiroze/Vision_based_ID_Reader/README.md

 ## Procedure for Raspberry Pi
 1. Install dependencies.
-2. Show the front of your ID card to the camera for say 3 seconds.
+2. Show the front of your ID card to the camera for say 10 seconds at the focus for better results.
 3. Hold the Button until the LED flashes.
 4. A prompt shows the details it has read.
 If right,hold the button and it will get updated in the databas.
 If not, leave it be and it is regarded as a false entry.